-Anne Arundel Community College offers a wide range of opportunities for students to explore various topics and areas of study.
+Johns Hopkins Applied Physics Laboratory offers a wide range of opportunities for students to explore various math, engineering, and science challenges for AACPS students in grade 3-12.

 About Maryland MESA

 Maryland MESA (Math, Engineering, Science Achievement) is an exciting and engaging after-school program for students in grades 3–12 designed to spark their interest in STEM education and STEM careers.
 The program seeks to:

 - increase the number of engineers, scientists, mathematicians, and related professionals at technical and management levels, and